niallone/midi-ai/readme.md

 @TODO

- - Fix issues with development/production requests and routing
+ - Fix issues with development/production requests and routing - currently breaking.. dev trying to request prod api etc. Need to separate properly.
  - Play/pause with multiple files (Also play on multiple files)